mattmaas/fastAPI-for-agent-zero-docker/README.md

 - **Asynchronous API**: FastAPI integration enables both synchronous and asynchronous agent operations
 - **Advanced Research Pipeline**:
-  - Full research with source extraction, analysis and executive summaries (`/research`)
+  - Full research pipeline that does comprehensive research and saves the results to a txt document and agent vectorDb memory for future use.
+Gets FULL page contents of up to 15 Perplexica and SearXNG metadata search sources and Perplexity results and does analysis and executive summaries with o1-mini and o1-preview models (`/research`)
-  - Streamlined research without source parsing for rapid results (`/research-lite`)
+  - Reserach-lite like /research using metadata searches without full source downloads (`/research-lite`)
-  - Direct Perplexity API access with multiple search modes (`/perplexity_search`)
+  - Quick Perplexity API access (`/perplexity_search`)
   - Automated research document importing with memory integration (`/import-research`)
   - All results automatically saved to persistent vectorDB memory
   - Support for web, academic, and specialized search modes